UnionHerald police blotters

 Theft, burglary

-• On Feb.
-24 in the 2800 block of Cutters Grove Avenue a theft occurred.
+• On March 3 in the 800 block of Sunny Lane a license plate was stolen.

-• On Feb.
-24 in the 1400 block of Fifth Avenue a victim’s load of laundry was stolen from a dryer.
+• On March 3 in the 400 block of Pierce Street a catalytic converter was stolen off a work van.

-• On Feb.
-25 in the 700 block of West Main Street a driver of a car with stolen plates drove off without paying for gas.
+• On March 3 in the 800 block of West Main Street an individual was a victim of fraud.

+• On March 4 in the 700 block of East Main Street a bicycle was stolen.

+• On March 4 in the 3900 block of Seventh Avenue two catalytic converters were stolen from cars.

 Assault

-• On Feb.
-29 in the 2700 block of Ninth Lane a father pushed his son onto a couch and the son tried to choke his father.
-The son was arrested.
+• On March 2 in the 600 block of East Garfield Street a man was arrested for domestic assault.

-• On March 1 in the 500 block of Madison Street a domestic assault occurred.
+• On March 4 in the 600 block of Buchanan Street an individual was arrested on a warrant and for fifth-degree drug possession.

+• On March 5 in at Ferry Street and West Main Street a driver was arrested for DWI and test refusal.

-• On Feb.
-28 in the 800 block of Birch Street a driver was arrested for first-degree DWI.
+• On March 5 at Ferry Street and the railroad a driver was arrested for third-degree DWI.

-• On Feb.
-29 in the 3100 block of Saint Francis Boulevard a driver was arrested for third-degree DWI.
+• On March 5 in the 1300 block of Highway 10 a man was arrested for stealing used needles out of sharps containers, possessing methamphetamine, returning within in one year after being trespassed and drug paraphernalia possession.

+• On March 6 in the 600 block of East Main Street a man was found to be using heroin in a store bathroom.
+Hypodermic needles in his possession were disposed of in a sharps container.

 COON RAPIDS